First-Ever Accessibility Chief: People with Disabilities Will Have a Say in MTA Decisions

 “I sustained my disability when I was 19 in 2003,” he recalled.
 “I went to law school and kind of fought really hard to get my life back together and my own independence.”

 Elegudin started in his new role on Monday, saying, “It was very action-packed.
-I came here understanding that I was here to work on some challenging issues, and, you know, they let the fire house go on the first day.”
+I came here understanding that I was here to work on some challenging issues, and, you know, they let the fire hose go on the first day.”

 In late May, the agency and Byford released “Fast Forward: The Plan to Modernize New York City Transit,” which prioritizes accelerating the system’s accessibility.
 Part of that plan includes more than 50 new accessible stations “within five years, so all subway riders are no more than two stops from an accessible station.”

 Currently, 118 out of 472 stations are wheelchair accessible, according to the agency.
-The MTA’s capital plan for 2015-2019 “includes $479 million to replace 42 existing elevators and 27 escalators,” and “proposes the addition of 180 elevators over the course of 10 years,” according to the press release announcing Elegudin’s appointment.
+The MTA’s capital plan for 2015-2019 “includes $479 million to replace 42 existing elevators and 27 escalators,” and the Fast Forward plan “proposes the addition of 180 elevators over the course of 10 years,” according to the press release announcing Elegudin’s appointment.

 “We’re already working on a revised curriculum, more sensitivity, better etiquette training,” he said.
 “We’re revisiting our policies to make sure that, you know, they’re in line with what people with disabilities need.”